 When you apply for a driver license, or if we become aware of a vision or medical issue that may impact your driving, you must have a vision or medical screening at a driver licensing office.

-During the screening, a staff member will check your eyesight to ensure you see well enough to safely operate a motor vehicle.
+During the screening, we’ll check your eyesight to ensure you see well enough to safely operate a vehicle.
 If the test shows your eyesight doesn’t meet the licensing standard without glasses, your license may have a restriction for corrective lenses.
 We may require you to get an examination by an eye care specialist and submit a Visual Examination Report.